 Financial strength is fundamental to our current and future success.
-It ensures we have the financial capacity to grow our existing business and seek future opportunities that will ensure long term intergenerational prosperity.
-We remain committed to maintaining our strong, investment grade credit ratings.
+It ensures we have the financial capacity to fund our existing and future capital investment.
+We are committed to maintaining our strong, investment grade credit ratings, which will allow us to access capital at attractive rates.